agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `createComputed`

-With `createComputed` we create a new [Computed](../computed/Introduction.md), which is automatically bound to the [Agile Instance](../agile-instance/Introduction.md) it was created from.
+With `createComputed` we create a new [Computed](../computed/Introduction.md), which gets automatically bound to the [Agile Instance](../agile-instance/Introduction.md) it was created from.
 ```ts
 const Computed = App.createComputed(() => {/* Computed Method */}, [/* hard coded deps */])